 Should You Charge Solar Power Banks in Direct Sunlight?

-Yes, it would be best to charge your solar chargers in direct sunlight.
+It would be best to charge your solar chargers in direct sunlight.
 The charging hours of solar banks depend on their battery capacity and size.

 The battery capacity of a solar bank usually ranges between 15000 – 20000 mAh.
 Therefore, if your solar panel is compact, it can’t be fully charged via the sun’s energy alone.